Last Reviewed: March 6, 2005

-Article: DTS0129
+Article: dts0129

-Applies to: dtSearch Web (all versions)
+Applies to: dtSearch Web

 1. dtSearch Web says it cannot display a document because the document is not in a virtual directory folder.